entropia/tip-toi-reveng/README.md

 debug.yaml` and loading the resulting `debug.gme` on your pen.
 It will then read out the codes, as a sequence of english digits.

-We are also collecting template files, where the OIDs are commented; these can be found in the `./templates` directory.
-Please improve and contribute!

-Again, please let us know if you have problems, but also tell us what fun things you did if you succeded.

 Text to speech
 --------------